cbillowes/curious-programmer-copernicium/courses/full-stack/02-routes.md

 You'll also be importing all the pages you need routes for.
 Your routing will be hooked up in `index.js`.

-Each path is a route and it will render an element when matched on.
+Each path is a route and it will render an element to render corresponding to a page when matched on.
 The path `/*` matches on any path and will render the `NotFoundPage` if that match does not match on any of the other
-Route paths specified in the list.
+Route paths specified.

 `:slug` is a param in the URL segment that allows for variable content that we can access programmatically.